 - Have an emergency?
 We are here to help.
 Call Utility Billing at 360.753.8340, 8:00 a.m. to 5:00 p.m., Monday through Friday.
 For after hours emergencies, call 360.753.8333.

 - There is no charge for disconnect/reconnect services during business hours or for after-hours emergencies.
 There will be a $110 charge for any after-hours non-emergency disconnect/reconnect.

 We work hard to ensure that Olympia's drinking water exceeds State and federal regulations.
-Find the latest issue of our Water Quality and Efficiecy Report, water quality testing results and solutions to common water quality issues on our Water Quality page.
+Find the latest issue of our Water Quality and Efficiency Report, water quality testing results and solutions to common water quality questions on our Water Quality page.